 Assemblies are held quarterly.
-The Spring Assembly in late March or early April is held in conjunction with the NIA Spring Assembly Conference, which is a weekend event.
-Currently all Assembly activities take place on Saturday of the Conference weekend.
+The Spring Assembly in late March or early April is held in conjunction with the N.I.A.
+Spring Assembly Conference, which is a weekend event.
+Currently, all Assembly activities take place on Saturday of the Conference weekend.

-The Fall Assembly of odd numbered years is an election Assembly.
-The new Delegate, Area Officers and Service Committee Chairs are elected by the Assembly.
-The experience of attending and participating in District and Area business meetings will help GSR's in choosing people to serve at the Area level.
+The Fall Assembly of odd-numbered years is an election Assembly.
+The new Delegate, Area Officers, and Service Committee Chairs are elected by the Assembly.
+The experience of attending and participating in District and Area business meetings will help G.S.R.s in choosing people to serve at the Area level.

-A feature of every Assembly is the breakout session for G.S.R.s. which is a meeting of G.S.R.'s chaired by the Alternate Area Chairperson.
+A feature of every Assembly is the breakout session for G.S.R.'
+G.S.R.'s .s which is a meeting of G.S.R.s chaired by the Alternate Area Chairperson.
 It is well attended by G.S.R.s from the Area and is a wealth of information about service problems and their solutions.
-There are also breakout sessions for service committees, treasurers, secretaries, etc. G.S.R.'s are free to attend any breakout session they have an interest in, although it's recommended that new G.S.R.'s attend the G.S.R. breakout.
+There are also breakout sessions for service committees, treasurers, secretaries, etc. G.S.R.s are free to attend any breakout session they have an interest in, although it's recommended that new G.S.R.s attend the G.S.R. breakout.